 How can you maximize the social impact that your guests are having in local communities?

 This involves supporting small local businesses and participating in local conservation projects.
 A Palawan tour operator should encourage their guests to do the same.
-They also maximize the benefit of digital technology to actively promote or advocate for sustainable tourism to a wider audience.
-In this way, they ensure that the region receives more socially conscious travelers and not just another set of irresponsible party-goers.
+They maximize the benefit of digital technology to actively promote or advocate for sustainable tourism to a wider audience.
+In this way, they ensure that the region receives more socially conscious travelers.

 How do you protect the economy of the local communities in Palawan?